gokulag123/Excel_Dashboard/README.md

 Insights
 - - - - - - -
 1)Maharastra bagged first place followed by Karnataka followed by UP in sales in the year 2022.

 2)Women have higher buying habit compared to men.
 Especially Woman in youth age-group (20-40) followed by (40-60).

-3)Maximum ammount of sales happened in the month of March for the entire yera 4)Amazon is having higher share among the channels where as  Meesho & Others have only 4% almost.
+3)Maximum ammount of sales happened in the month of March for the entire year.

+4)Amazon is having higher share among the channels where as  Meesho & Others have only 4% almost.

 5)Among Dress types Set,Kurta are most sold.